-The Council currently holds £252.1m of long-term loans, as part of its strategy for funding previous years' capital programmes.
-The balance sheet forecast in section 4 shows that the Council expects to undertake significant new borrowing during the remainder of 2017/18 and 2018/19.
+The Council currently holds £271.3m of long-term loans, as part of its strategy for funding previous years' capital programmes, which includes £17.5m of new long-term borrowing undertaken in December 2018.
+The balance sheet forecast in section 4 shows that the Council expects to undertake new borrowing during the remainder of 2018/19 and 2019/20.